 Andrew Garfield has come a long way since his days as The Amazing Spiderman.
+He used to resist religion.
+Now, he tells a different story.

 In a more recent film, Silence, Andrew Garfield plays Sebastian Rodriguez—a role in which he had to lose more than 40 pounds to play.